milabs/awesome-linux-rootkits/details/reptile.md

 https://github.com/f0rb1dd3n/Reptile

- - Not able to tamper file contents while reading byte-by-byte (:exclamation:)
+ - not able to tamper file contents while reading byte-by-byte (:exclamation:)
- - Not able to hide all threads and children of hidden (parent) process (:exclamation:)
+ - not able to hide all threads and children of hidden (parent) process (:exclamation:)

 ## Environment